Resource guide for medication aide requirements by state

 Kentucky

-Kentucky identifies this position as a certified medication aide.
-The state has two tiers for this occupation: CMA I and CMA II.
+Kentucky identifies these healthcare workers as certified medication aides.
+The state has 2 tiers for this occupation: CMA I and CMA II.

 For information on requirements, training programs, and certification, visit the Kentucky Board of Nursing website.